-Bib up for this juicy, herb encrusted turkey, it's the perfect savory meal to curb your hankering for turkey, any time of year.
-Wear those drippings like the smokin' champ you are.
+This juicy, herb-crusted turkey is the perfect savory meal to curb your hankering for turkey, any time of year.

-When ready to cook, set temperature to 325˚F and preheat, lid closed for 15 minutes.
+When ready to cook, set Traeger temperature to 325˚F and preheat, lid closed for 15 minutes.

 Put the roasting pan with the turkey directly on the grill grate.
 Roast the turkey for 3 hours.
 Insert the probe from the meat thermometer in the thickest part of the thigh, but not touching bone.
 Cook until internal temperature reaches 165˚F. The turkey should also be beautifully browned with crisp skin.
 If the temperature is less than that, or if your turkey is not browned to your liking, let it roast for another 30 minutes, then check the temperature again.
 Repeat until the turkey is fully cooked.